LogicGate raises $24.75 million to help automate corporate governance, risk, and compliance processes

 Risk management is table stakes for enterprises of a certain size, yet only a few feel they’re adequately prepared to weather a true disaster.
 In a recent Deloitte survey, 20% of respondents said their organization wasn’t extremely or very effective at managing traditional risk types, such as liquidity, underwriting, credit, asset and liability, investment, and market, with even fewer expressing confidence in their ability to manage newer risk types, like data integrity and third-party risk.

 That’s where LogicGate comes in — or so goes the pitch by founders Dan Campbell, former Accenture analyst Jon Siegler, and Matt Kunkel.
-They cofounded the Chicago, Illinois-based startup in 2015, with the goal of developing a platform that would allow businesses to automate and track processes and compliance.
-After graduating from Techstars’ accelerator program, LogicGate nabbed nearly $2 million in seed funding followed by $7.5 million in a series A round.
+They cofounded the Chicago, Illinois-based startup in 2015 with the goal of developing a platform that would allow businesses to automate and track processes and compliance.
+After graduating from Techstars’ accelerator program, LogicGate nabbed nearly $2 million in seed funding, followed by $7.5 million in a series A round.
 This morning, it announced the close of an even larger round intended to provide months of runway.

 LogicGate says it has secured $24.75 million in new funding — a combination of equity and venture debt — in a round co-led by Jump Capital and High Alpha Capital, with participation from Greenspring Associates and Silicon Valley Bank.
 CEO Kunkel told VentureBeat that the funds will be “aggressively” invested in initiatives that might help solve risk management challenges “more holistically,” specifically on the content, frameworks, data partnerships, and integrations side of the business, and in hiring.
 (LogicGate plans to add 170 jobs by 2021.)